 You might also be ranking for some terms that don’t make sense for your organization at all.
 In this case, you are alerted to change some of the keyword usage on that page to avoid getting unwanted traffic, and instead target an audience that would be happy landing on your page.

-SEO Helps Recruiting Efforts
+SEO for Nonprofits Helps Recruiting Efforts

 Your organization is an expert in your field.
 If you serve kids with special education needs, create articles on special education.
 You can also comment about news stories that relate to your mission.
 You are able to share expertise on your website as wells as on other websites or blogs to raise your rankings.
 Make sure you ask for a link back to your website at the end of the article.
 Links from your site and to your site raise search engine rankings which has a direct effect on traffic.